banner-img

-In the United States, a car accident occurs every 13 minutes, according to the Bureau of Labor Statistics.
-While technology and new regulations are making vehicles safer, car accidents continue to be a leading cause of death in the U.S.
+While technology and new regulations are making vehicles safer, car accidents continue to be a leading cause of death in the U.S. Data from the CDC shows that approximately 120 people in the U.S. die every day as a result of car accidents.

 Here, you will find the latest car accident statistics.
 In addition, we provide insight into the leading causes of car accidents, where and when accidents are most likely to occur, and who is most likely to be a victim.